 The goal of just about every business is to grow.
 Growth usually includes, partners, full time employees, and other lines of business.
 However, there are many, many other benefits of growing your company on your own.

 I was recently in a mastermind meeting with some fellow entrepreneurs.
-One of men in our group is a fellow owner of a tech startup who develops web application for businesses.
-He was talking about a client that sought him out to provide a solution for thier business.
+One of the men in our group is a fellow owner of a tech startup who develops web application for businesses.
+He was talking about a client that sought him out to provide a solution for their business.
 The initial meeting went well but then the client told him that he had to have several meetings with his business partners to decide if they are going to go forward.

 I said, “Uh oh, they’re in ‘that’ phase.”
 We all had a good laugh.

 The reason we thought it was humorous was because we all know that feeling of wanting to start or grow a successful business but needing other people’s approval first.

 That part about being a team sucks.
 But now that I run my business as Owner and CEO, if I conference with anyone about the direction of my company, it is by choice.

 As a Solopreneur, you will have full control over different aspects of the business.There is no need to consult other directors or anyone else before making a decision in your business when you are the boss.
 This will also limit your chances of compromising with your decisions simply because some of your directors are not comfortable.

 Starting a business with your friends or any other person can be very difficult.
 You have to sit down and discuss various issues before making any move.
 This is not the case when you run the business as an individual.
 There is no need to move up and down all in the name of registering your business with the necessary legal authorities.